Writers, artists, thinkers.

 Fortunately, thanks to the internet, you can now at least view all of Michelangelo's work online.
 By contrast I never really had any awareness of Michelangelo's works until I was in my early 20's.
 I still remember opening a book of his images for the first time and coming across pictures of his Pieta of 1499.
 The experience was like the visual disclosure of that famous last sentence in Rilke's "Archaic Torso of Apollo": "You must change your life".
 That occurred twenty or so years ago.
 And I still think of Michelangelo today as the epitome of the western artist.

-One of the reasons Brodsky is so important to me is because I discovered that I could write poetry through reading a couple of his in his poem "In Memoriam", which is essentially an elegy to his mother.
-The poem is published in his collection To Urania.
-The lines are "What can remain of a mother with all her saucepans/ in the perspective daily extended by her son's progress?".
-The discovery that poetry could communicate a quite complex idea in this way triggered something in me which enabled me to write.
-The lines, in other words, were revelatory.
-Through reading them I suddenly grasped how I could and should write.
+One of the reasons Brodsky is so important to me is because I discovered that I could write poetry through reading his collection To Urania.
+For some reason his poetry triggered something in me which enabled me to write.
+Through reading his work I suddenly grasped how I could and should write.

-Since this page deals with artists who are important to me then it is apt that Brodsky is at the top of the list.
-It would be impossible for me to overstate my gratitude to him, merely for having written what he did.
-More generally I have always thought of my experience in respect of his work as constituting the paradigm of how poetry can, in contrast to the assertion made by Brodsky's favourite poet, W.H Auden, make something happen.
+Brodsky was once jailed in the old Soviet Union for refusing to do any "socially useful" work.
+He was working, he argued, as he was a poet.
+His commitment to poetry was absolute as was his understanding of the historical significance of poetry, which he once described as "the essence of world culture".
+I have always thought of my experience in respect of his work as constituting the paradigm of how poetry can, in contrast to the assertion made by Brodsky's favourite poet, W.H Auden, make something happen.
 Poetry represents, for me, the chance of an Event.
-No matter how obscure or invidious your position is in respect to society, in other words, I would assert the fact that what you have written always creates the possibility that your work might constitute an Event for someone else someday.
+Poetry is revelatory and no one can predict who has the revelation.
 This is how poetry participates in the immortal.
 It is language striving to arrive at the eternal, not in itself, but in its transforming power, in its ceaseless relation to alterity.
 In my case Brodsky's writing completely transformed the conception I had of myself and my notion of what writing should be.